matrix-org/matrix-synapse-ldap3/README.rst

 Allows synapse to use LDAP as a password provider.

+**NO LONGER MAINTAINED.
+See mxisd (https://github.com/kamax-io/mxisd) for a maintained alternative.**

 Installation
 ------------
 - Via deb package `python-matrix-synapse-ldap3` available in the same repo as the synapse package